 I - J - K - L

 Information retrieval tool: Generic term designating different types of research tools including databases and catalogs listing all or a selection of paper and digital documents held in one or more libraries, and which are accessible through a research interface.
 Retrieval tools allow you to identify documents, determine their format (paper or digital), their location or access mode, and their availability.
-RERO Explore Geneva is the Information retrieval tool used at the University of Geneva.
+Swisscovery UNIGE is the Information retrieval tool used at the University of Geneva.
 It is also called a discovery tool, because from a single search interface you can search for data or documents from publishers, content aggregators, and local sources (library catalogs, institutional repositories, digital collections, etc.).

 Interface: A graphical tool that permits interactions between humans and computers.
 May be comprised of menus, forms, hypertexts, or other elements that add ease of use.